rarimo/passport-contracts/README.md

 Afterwards, you will be able to use the application by calling the `Registration` entrypoint smart contract.

 > [!NOTE]
 > This is experimental, state of the art software.
-Behold and use at your own risk.
+Please be sure to keep and use at your own risk.

 ## License